 Notice how they all OOZE authenticity!
 Remember this from earlier: ‘Think of your personal brand as an extension of your personality.
 It’s literally who you are and what you stand for.’

 This exercise is about getting inspired by the best in the industry.
 You might even get some good ideas that you can use (and make unique) for your brand.

 #2: Figure out what YOUR brand will ‘look like’

-Sit down and spend some time figuring out what your brands’ persona might look like.
-To do this, try to answer these questions below as best you can.
+Sit down and spend some time figuring out what your brand’s persona might look like.
+To do this, try to answer the questions below as best you can.